 - Unlimited Call Queues: No matter how high your call volume is, you can route your calls efficiently and minimize confusion and hold time by setting proper hold queues

 - Unlimited Extensions: You are not limited to one extension per seat.
-Multiple users can use the same phones and have their own voice mail box.
+Multiple users can use the same phones and have their voice mailbox.
 In addition, your extension can be a 3-,4-,5, or 6-digit number

 - Visual Dial Plan Editor: The easiest way to program your auto-attendant.
 In your user portal, you can design a call flow by dragging-and-dropping icons.
 If you can make a flow chart, you can configure how inbound calls are routed.